-The project produced a GPG on rectangular waveguide connections above 100 GHz.
-With this GPG, the enduser community can make reliable waveguide measurements with standardised flanges.
-It was sent to the convenor of the EURAMET Subcommittee Radiofrequency and Microwave (SC RF and MW), which is part of the Technical Committee for Electricity and Magnetism (TC-EM), for publishing it as part of an official EURAMET Guide.
-Thus, this GPG will be reviewed on a regular basis even after the end of this project.
-The GPG is published on the PTB OAR (Open Access Repository) and can be accessed here.
+The GPG was submitted for publication to the convenor of the EURAMET Subcommittee Radiofrequency and Microwave (SC RF and MW), which is part of the Technical Committee for Electricity and Magnetism (TC-EM).
+The GPG will be reviewed on a regular basis.
+As a similar document did not exist before, the writing, reviewing, and publishing of the GPG is considered as progress beyond the state of the art.
+The GPG is published on the PTB OAR (Open Access Repository) and can be accessed here: